godby-group/idea-public/doc/index.rst

    * :ref:`modindex`
    * :ref:`search`

-The iDEA code (interacting Dynamic Electrons Approach) is a Python-Fortran software suite developed in Rex Godby's group at the University of York since 2010.
+The iDEA code (interacting Dynamic Electrons Approach) is a Python-Cython software suite developed in Rex Godby's group at the University of York since 2010.
 It has a central role in a number of research projects related to many-particle quantum mechanics for electrons in matter.